VirgilSecurity/virgil-sdk-php/docs/keys.md

 > **Note:**

-> If signed version of the /grab endpoint is used, the public key will be returned with all user_data items for this Public Key.
+> If signed version of the action is used, the public key will be returned with all user_data items for this Public Key.

-> If signed version of the endpoint is used request value parameter is ignored.
+> If signed version of the action is used request value parameter is ignored.

 ```php
 <?php